Shashwat1524/RRT-Star-Path-Planning-for-Obstacle-Avoidance-on-TurtleBot3/README.md

 # RRT-Star-Path-Planning-for-Obstacle-Avoidance-on-TurtleBot3
-This repository implements rrT* path planning for obstacle avoidance on TurtleBot3 using ROS 2.
+This repository implements RRT* path planning for obstacle avoidance on TurtleBot3 using ROS 2.
 The project enables the TurtleBot3 to autonomously navigate to a specified goal while avoiding obstacles in a simulated environment.

 ## Requirements